Are you an adviser? Go to Unbiased Pro

 With an interest-only mortgage, you only pay the interest – so the amount you owe does not change.

-This is a crucial point, because you must still pay off the full loan by the end of the mortgage term.
+This is a crucial point, as you must still pay off the full loan by the end of the mortgage term.

 If you don’t have a lump sum available to do this, you will probably have to sell the property to pay off the loan.